android/privacy-sandbox-samples/TopicsJava/README.md

 Now you should again launch the Topics sample app on your device.
 A `TextView` object should now appear, which displays either a returned Topic result or a message that it has been "Returned Empty".
+The `getTopics()` request returns an integer ID value for the Topics that are associated with your app.
+For these samples we’ve additionally added an array of the taxonomy string values so that they can be clearly displayed.
 If you expect a result and it is still displaying "Returned Empty", try the following:

 * Wait a moment for the epoch calculation to propagate.
 * Close and relaunch the app, which will invoke `getTopics()` via